 During hot summers you need to be sure that your dog’s water bowl is full and easily accessible at all times.

-A paddle pool in the shade for a rapid cool down is also a great and quick way to ensure your dogs are cool and comfortable throughout the summer months.
+A paddling pool in the shade for a rapid cool down is also a great and quick way to ensure your dogs are cool and comfortable throughout the summer months.

 The Dangers of Canines Overheating: Heatstroke and Dehydration in Dogs